Serial Position Effect

 off precipitously after reaching a peak (Redelmeier & Kahneman,

-The memories of pain are largely effected by the peak intensity
+The memories of pain are largely affected by the peak intensity

 Lengthy painful durations were not remembered as particularly